w1zzl3-06/w1zzl3-06/README.md

 ## 🔎Current Focus

-I'm currently preparing for the Security+ and eJPT certifications while getting as much hands-on practice as possible through various courses and hands-on labs + CTFs on platforms like [TryHackMe](https://tryhackme.com/p/Wizzle.OG) and HackTheBox.
+I'm currently preparing for the eJPT & PJPT certifications while getting as much hands-on practice as possible through various courses and hands-on labs + CTFs on platforms like [TryHackMe](https://tryhackme.com/p/Wizzle.OG) and HackTheBox.
 I'm also in the process of improving my programming skills and documenting my journey on Github.

 ## 💻Tech Stack